 A couple of studies analyze subsamples of the German Structure of Earnings Survey (GSES, Gehalts- und Lohnstrukturerhebung).
-Using different cross sections (1990, 1995, 2001) of the subsample for Lower-Saxony, Gerlach and Stephan (2002, 2005b, 2005a) report Kernel density estimates of log wage distributions for labor market regimes with and without collective and firm-level wage agreements and estimate firm-level wage regressions.
+Using different cross sections (1990, 1995, 2001) of the subsample for Lower-Saxony, Gerlach and Stephan (2002, 2006a, 2006c) report Kernel density estimates of log wage distributions for labor market regimes with and without collective and firm-level wage agreements and estimate firm-level wage regressions.
 In the manufacturing sector, average hourly wages paid in accordance with a collective or a firm-level agreement are higher than the average of individually negotiated wages.
-Yet unconditional as well as conditional wage dispersion is highest among individual contracts.
+Yet, unconditional as well as conditional wage dispersion is highest among individual contracts.
 Differences between regimes increased between the years 1990 and 2001.
 Similar results are obtained by Bechtel, Mödinger, and Strotmann (2004) based on the GSES subsample for Baden-Württemberg.
 Multi-level regression models in Stephan and Gerlach (2003, 2005) reveal that differences in individual wages are consistent with a higher base wage in case of collective coverage.
 Returns to human capital-skill, experience, and tenure-as well as residual wage dispersion are lower under collective coverage.
-Gerlach and Stephan

-(2006) note that collective agreements compress within-firm compensation schemes across occupations.
+Gerlach and Stephan (2006b) note that collective agreements compress within-firm compensation schemes across occupations.
+As Heinbach and Spindler's (2007) analysis of the GSES waves 1995 and 2001 for West Germany shows, wage premia in firms applying collective contracts are the smaller the higher the position in the (unconditional) wage distribution.
+Their quantile decomposition analysis in the tradition of Machado and Mata (2005) and Melly (2006) reveals that observed differences across the distribution are mainly due to different bargaining (coefficient) effects as opposed to selection effects (differences in characteristics).

-In a companion paper (Kohn and Lembcke 2006) also using the GSES 2001 we analyze wage distributions for various labor market subgroups by means of kernel density estimation, variance decompositions, and individual and firm-level wage regressions.
-The thrust of our findings confirms a priori expectations.
+In a companion paper also using the GSES 2001, Kohn and Lembcke (2007) analyze wage distributions for various labor market subgroups by means of kernel density estimation, variance decompositions, and individual and firm-level wage regressions.
+The thrust of findings confirms a priori expectations.
 Union impact through collective bargaining results in a higher wage level as well as reduced overall and residual wage dispersion.
-Yet there is no clear evidence for disproportionate wage compression from below or a wage floor formed by collectively bargained low wage brackets.
+Yet, there is no clear evidence for disproportionate wage compression from below or a wage floor formed by collectively bargained low wage brackets.
 Moreover, the impacts are considerably heterogeneous across different labor market groups.

-Heinbach (2005) merges the GSES subsample for Baden-Württemberg with information on the existence of an opening clause in collective agreements.
+Heinbach (2006) merges the GSES subsample for Baden-Württemberg with information on the existence of an opening clause in collective agreements.
 When distinguishing between collective agreements with and those without opening clauses in firm-level regressions, he finds that mean wages for blue-collar workers in manufacturing are lower under opening clauses, but no significant wage differences exist for white-collar workers.
 Moreover, no significant differences exist regarding wage dispersion as measured by the standard deviation of wages.

-Guertzgen (2006) uses a longitudinal data set linking the IAB employment statistics and the IAB establishment panel (LIAB), which provides firm-level information on coverage.
+Gürtzgen (2006) uses a longitudinal data set linking the IAB employment statistics and the IAB establishment panel (LIAB), which provides firm-level information on coverage.
 She concludes that selection effects are responsible for larger parts of observed premia associated with industry and firm-level contracting.
-Yet once selection is accounted for, positive premia for industry-level contracts in West Germany and for firm-level contracts in East Germany remain.
+Yet, once selection is accounted for, positive premia for industry-wide contracts in West Germany and for firm-level contracts in East Germany remain.
 The effect of collective bargaining coverage on the returns to observable attributes turns out negligible in her study.